coderefinery/git-intro/_episodes/01-basics.md

 	runner.py
 ```

 Notice how git tells you what changes it will make with the commit and gives you instructions on the things you might want to do.
+The `hello.py` file can moved to a staged state or unmodified state with either `git add` or `git checkout --`.

 ### States of a file.